Uberspace/lab/source/guide_roundcube.rst

 ``cd`` to the downloaded and extracted roundcube directory and execute the ``installto.sh``-Script bundled with Roundcube to easily update your installation.
 The script first copies all updated files to the target directory and then runs the update script that will update/migrate your local configuration files and update the database schema if necessary.

-.. note:: Make sure to change the directory folloewd by the script-call to your active roundcube directory ``bin/installto.sh **<your-existing-roundcube-directory>**``.
-The Output of the Updatescript can vary depening of your your version and which files have been changed.
+.. note:: Make sure to change the directory followed by the script-call to your active roundcube directory ``bin/installto.sh **<your-existing-roundcube-directory>**``.
+The Output of the Updatescript can vary depending of your your version and which files have been changed.

 .. code-block:: console
  :emphasize-lines: 1,2,3